Research Snapshot

 Lithium is one of the most important sentiment commodities in the battery chain.

-- EV investors watch it because lithium often leads narrative changes around battery profitability and supply tightness.
+- EV investors watch it because lithium often leads narrative changes around battery margin profile and supply tightness.

 - Battery-material names care because the whole chain re-rates quickly when lithium stops trending in one direction.